kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

 #### Parameter variable { #parameter-variable }

-You can embed [process variables](https://docs.camunda.io/docs/components/concepts/variables/) as method arguments, a process variable is part of the process state and can be set on start or as part of the worker result.
+You can inject [process variables](https://docs.camunda.io/docs/components/concepts/variables/) as method arguments.
+A process variable is part of the process state and can be set on process start or as part of the worker result.

-Importantly, if any named variables are specified, only those variables will be passed to receive from the orchestrator.
+If at least one variable is specified through `@JobVariable`, the generated worker asks `Zeebe` only for those variables.
+If `@JobVariable` is not used, the worker asks for all job variables.

 ===! ":fontawesome-brands-java: `Java`"